Moira, County Down: Sport

-Moira has two thriving and enthusiastic junior football clubs, Moira FC that fields several young teams that play locally, and Moira Youth FC.
-Moira FC, which has grown significantly since it started in the Autumn of 2009, is linked to The LOGIC Cafe, which is part of St John's Parish Church in the village.
-Moira Youth FC prides itself on being a community club which is fully owned and run by its members for the benefit of the members and the local community.
+Moira has two junior football clubs: Moira FC that fields several young teams that play locally, and Moira Youth FC.
+Moira FC, which started in the Autumn of 2009, is linked to The LOGIC Cafe, which is part of St John's Parish Church in the village.
+Moira Youth FC prides itself on being a community club.
 The club are the reigning MUYL U12 Bowl champions and currently cater for players born in 2007 and 2008.
 In 2019 Moira Youth FC affiliated with Premier Intermediate League club Dollingstown FC in order to develop local youth players with a view to them eventually playing senior football for Dollingstown FC and retaining local talent in the area.
+Moira Youth FC folded in 2021.

 Moira has another (unrelated) football team, Moira Albion, an amateur football club who host two teams and play in the Mid Ulster League.

-The Moira area is also represented in GAA by the St. Michael's club in Magheralin as Moira falls within the Magheralin Parish.
+The Moira area is represented in Gaelic games by the St. Michael's club in Magheralin as Moira falls within the Magheralin Parish.
 St. Michael's play in the Down County League and their most notable player to date is George Lavery, who came from Moira and won two senior all-irelands with Down in 1960 and 1961.
 George played soccer for Moira Young Men's club in the 1940s and 1950s, playing in the local league before being offered a contract by Belfast Celtic.